caltechlibrary/CL-web-components/about.md

 &#x60;table-sortable&#x60;
 : This is a component that takes an innerHTML containing table.
 It makes the table sortable by the column headings and provides a filter input that lets you enter text to filter by and pick a column to filter on.

+&#x60;footer-global&#x60;
+: This is a component that inserts a library branded footer into applications maintained by the library.
+There is a full and lite version of the footer available.

 - License: <https://caltechlibrary.github.io/CL-web-components/LICENSE>
 - GitHub: <https://github.com/caltechlibrary/CL-web-components>